Kezzryn/Advent-of-Code/2015/README.md

 ### [Day 11](Day%2011) - Corporate Policy
 - **Problem:** Password generation that is required to follow certain rules.
-- **Solution:** I could have created a string incrementer.
+- **Solution:** I could have created a string incrementor.
 Instead I borrow from the [2022 Day 25](../2022/Day%2025/) puzzle for a way to increment the password string while searching for a valid one.

 ### [Day 12](Day%2012) - JSAbacusFramework.io
 - **Problem:** JSON parsing.
-- **Solution:** I used the [Newtonsoft.Json.Linq](https://www.newtonsoft.com/json) libraries to walk through the object model.
+- **Solution:** I used the [Newtonsoft.Json.LINQ](https://www.newtonsoft.com/json) libraries to walk through the object model.
 Doing so required learning the object model.

 ### [Day 13](Day%2013) - Knights of the Dinner Table
 - **Problem:** Traveling Salesmen of a circular list.